 Use any of these files to try out and explore process mining on your own.

-Please Note: You must be logged into the cloud in order to download these files.
+Please Note: You must be logged into the cloud platform in order to download the example files.

 The Wolfram data repository posted Patient Medical Data for Novel Coronavirus COVID-19.
 The data include age, gender, location, date of onset, symptoms, travel history, chronic diseases, and various dates associated with symptoms, hospital admission, discharge, or death.
 We created three separate process minable event logs from these public data.
 Models such as these enable policy makers to: perform complex optimizations of rapidly-emerging medical technologies, optimize patient workflows, evaluate emerging best medical practices, model geographic spread, and agent-based simulations which estimate epidemiological parameters automatically for different patient demographics.
 This google slideshow reports our results.
 These visualizations compare process models between genders and patients with/without pre-existing conditions.